The Electric Flag: Career

-The band made its debut appearance at the Monterey Pop Festival, the first of the 1960s rock music extravaganzas.
-Now called the Electric Flag, the group was well received by the audience of 55,000, though its performance fell short of Bloomfield's high standards.
+The band made its debut appearance at the Monterey Pop Festival, one of the first of the 1960s rock music extravaganzas.
+Now called the Electric Flag, the group was well received by the audience of 7,000, though its performance fell short of Bloomfield's high standards.
 Following Monterey, the band toured the Northeast and perform in the San Francisco area while working on a recording for Columbia Records.
 Though a critical success, the band remained largely unknown to the general public due in part to the band's inability to complete its first album in a timely manner.
 In addition, Marcus Doubleday had joined the band while in the throes of heroin addiction, while Peter Strazza, Barry Goldberg and Bloomfield developed heroin problems thereafter.
 In November 1967, Goldberg left the band in an effort to bring his personal circumstances under control.
 He was replaced by Michael Fonfara, at the time playing with David Clayton-Thomas in New York, and who was recommended by Buddy Miles.
 Fonfara was fired by Albert Grossman by December, after a drug bust in Los Angeles.
 As a result, he was replaced by Herb Rich, who had to perform a dual role on keyboards and sax.
 He had to handle that role until saxophonist Stemsy Hunter, who was a friend of Miles came on board in early 1968.
 Fonfara was shortly thereafter selected as the keyboard player for Rhinoceros, where he rebuilt his musical career.
 He spent the 1970s playing, recording and producing with Lou Reed, among other activities, prior to developing a successful career in Canada as a member of the Downchild Blues Band and as a producer of other artists.

 Subsequent to completing the soundtrack to The Trip, the band commenced work on its long-awaited first album, A Long Time Comin'.
 The album, released in March 1968, was recorded between July 1967 and January 1968.
 The album was one of the first pop recordings to blend sound and voice samples with music.
 By early 1968, drummer Buddy Miles had become a dominant force in the band's musical direction.
 The group's repertory by then included numerous contemporary soul covers, featuring Miles on vocals, plus many classic blues tunes.
 The band produced fewer than a dozen original pieces, mostly written by vocalist Nick Gravenites.
 Bloomfield's original "American music" concept appeared to have narrowed considerably.
 In terms of the band's original material, Miles Davis praised the Bloomfield–Goldberg composition, "Over-Lovin' You", in a Down Beat Blindfold Test in 1968.